TRANSPORTATION PLANNER - Posted 7/8/19. Interviews will be scheduled as applications are received.

 Requirements include the following:

-A Bachelor’s Degree in Urban or Transportation Planning, or related field
+· A Bachelor’s Degree in transportation or urban planning, or related field

-A minimum of two years experience in transportation planning or related field.
+· Two years of experience in transportation planning or related field.

-Knowledge of the principles, practices and techniques of transportation planning.
+· Thorough knowledge of the principles, practices, and techniques of transportation planning.

-Ability to establish effective working relationships and use good judgement, initiative and resourcefulness when dealing with the media, the public, other employees, and governmental units.
+· Ability to establish effective working relationships and use good judgement, initiative, and resourcefulness when interacting with the media, a diverse public, governmental units and elected officials, and other employees.

-Ability to critically assess situations, solve problems, work effectively under stress, within deadlines, and in public situations.
+· Ability to critically assess situations, problem-solve, work effectively under stress, within deadlines, and in public situations.